Hogsmill River: Tolworth Brook

 It flows under the A3 to skirt Lovelace Primary School, north under Clayton Road between the withy bed and Oaklands Close, then through rugby playing fields and crosses the A309 Esher bypass going north between allotments and Kelvin Grove.
 It then passes west of Gladstone and Brook Roads through playing fields, then is culverted from the rear of 1 Herne Road.
 Its culvert is then visible east of Hook Road at Vale Road North, and after, under Waterside Close and Thornhill Road, to turn east under Cotterill Road.
 It is the open limit of gardens between Cotterill and Ellerton Roads, until Ditton Road (where culverted).
 The brook reappears north of pub/restaurant The Oak on Ewell Road.
 It follows the rear of Beaconsfield Road and then goes under King Charles Road to reappear in Alexandra Recreation Ground, and then flows north-east bisecting Edith Gardens Nature Reserve; east under Raeburn Avenue; north under Meldone Close.
 It is the central, northward, feature of Berrylands Nature Reserve; under Stirling Walk, it falls east under Elmbridge Avenue to meet the Hogsmill.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.

 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 Water quality of the Hogsmill in 2019:

 Flooding

-In January 2014, the Hogsmill burst its banks on the edge of Bourne Hall in Ewell Village and near the B2200 London Road.
-This caused water to spill out into the nearby road and flood many of the buildings with basements in the centre of Ewell.
-On nearby Kingston Road, just downstream from Bourne Hall, the path was flooded.
+In January 2014, the Hogsmill burst its banks on the edge of Bourne Hall in Ewell Village, causing several local roads to flood.